jodeConstant/InputSettingsMenuTemplate/README.md

 - A menu script that sets up button variables, can call configuration script to restore defaults and potentially switch tabs for types of inputs

 The menu is primarily intended to be used with a mouse.
 At the moment I don't have a controller to test it with, but that is something I would like to refine and test at some point.

+Menu example scene is almost certainly insufficient for a game, and is intended to serve as an example structure.
+Feel free to derive a more robust menu from it or build you own.

 TODO: